 Upgrade Requirements - Upgrades in classification are not automatic, nor are they a "right."
-An upgrade is based on satisfactory performance of an official during AAU licensed competition at the District, Regional and National level, as determined by the Tournament Head Referee.
+An upgrade is based on satisfactory performance of an official during AAU licensed competition at the District, Regional and National level, as determined by the Tournament Head Referee or at the National level, the Chief Referee Committee..

-In addition, an official MUST first meets the requirements listed later in this document to be considered eligible for an upgrade.
-ALL officials upon entering the program will be issued classification based on minimum age and rank requirements.
-The Chief Referee Committee may waive time requirements.
+In addition, an official MUST first meet the requirements listed later in this document to be considered eligible for an upgrade.
+ALL officials upon entering the program will be issued

-In order to upgrade to a B or higher classification, the candidate must have successfully completed the annual district/regional course, have worked the required number of licensed events, and then requested to be evaluated at the AAU National Championships.
-In order to be evaluated, an applicant must request to be reviewed for upgrade at the time of registering for an event.
+To upgrade to a B or higher classification, the candidate must have successfully completed the annual On-Line Official's Course and Hand Signals Clinic, have worked the required number of licensed events, and then requested to be evaluated at the AAU National Championships.
+To be evaluated, an applicant must request to be reviewed for upgrade at the time of registering Nationals.
 The applicant must attend the national seminar, pass a written test and be evaluated while officiating at the event, ALL WITHIN THE SAME COMPETITION YEAR.